fishwang2016/frontend-nanodegree-arcade-game/README.md

 # Frogger

-This is a project on Udacity Nano degree.
+This is a project from  Udacity Nano degree.
 You can try a little fun of it.

 # Quickstart